jxu006/translate_coordinate/README.md

 ![Screen Shot 2021-01-29 at 1 35 52 AM](https://user-images.githubusercontent.com/11094958/106258187-60cce800-61d2-11eb-9123-5dcd527e25c8.png)

+The mapping_file.txt is a four column (tab-separated) file containing the transcripts.
+The first column is the transcript name, and the remaining three columns indicate it’s genomic mapping: chromosome name, 0-based starting position on the chromosome, and CIGAR string indicating the mapping.

 Input file 2: query_file.txt:

 ![Screen Shot 2021-01-29 at 1 36 48 AM](https://user-images.githubusercontent.com/11094958/106258317-84902e00-61d2-11eb-8a72-4e25259713f6.png)

+The query_file.txt is a two column (tab-separated) file indicating a set of queries.
+The first column is a transcript name, and the second column is a 0-based transcript coordinate.

 Output file: outfile.txt: